eschaefer/personal-website-astro/src/content/til/2022-02-05-nextjs-document-ctx.md

 ---
-title: 'Next.js: Unexpected missing ctx.req in _document'
+title: "Next.js: Unexpected missing ctx.req in _document"
 tags: [javascript, til]
 description: Why you not there?
-pubDate: 'Feb 05 2022'
+pubDate: "Feb 05 2022"
 ---

 This week I was trying to access the `ctx.req` property on a `_document`, but the value kept showing up as `undefined`.
 I tried the most basic example that [they showed in their docs](https://nextjs.org/docs/advanced-features/custom-document):